zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 $x \cdot y = \mathrm{const}$ formula which allows different assets to have different _weights_, which define their impact on price.

-This AMM's liquidity pool contains balances of ZTG and of all outcome tokens of the market.
+This AMM's liquidity pool contains balances of the base asset (e. g.
+ZTG) and of all outcome tokens of the market.
 Users can trade their tokens with tokens stored in the pool: They can buy outcome tokens from the pool with ZTG which is then added to the pool, or sell outcome tokens to the pool for some of the pool's ZTG.